Gordon Murray (puppeteer): After television

 After retiring from animation, Murray produced and self-marketed more than thirty-four different limited-edition miniature books under the Silver Thimble Books imprint.
 Bound entirely by hand, they contained miniature watercolour paintings, special embroidered covers and bindings, and slip cases.
 A complete set of these books is held in the Charlotte M. Smith Collection of Miniature Books in the library of the University of Iowa.

 In the 1980s, he burnt all the remaining puppets and sets from the Trumptonshire shows, except for one soldier from Camberwick Green that escaped the fire.
 It was given by his eldest daughter to a friend who kept it in a shoe box.
 It was later auctioned by Christie's in May 2003 but failed to meet the reserve price.

 A 2009 poll by Channel 4 television ranked Trumpton as the 22nd most popular children's television show.

 Murray's work was later revived, in a series of television adverts for Porridge Oats, and also in adverts for bread in 1988.
 His puppets were used most recently in the cult BBC drama Life on Mars, in a scene where the character Sam Tyler is hallucinating.

 In January 2012, all 39 original episodes of the Trumptonshire trilogy were digitally restored after Murray found some boxes of original footage of the series in his attic at home and handed them over to the BBC for restoration.

 Personal life and death

-Murray married Enid Martin, who predeceased him.
+Murray was married to Enid Martin, who predeceased him.
 He died on 30 June 2016, aged 95.